 The program matches student and host organization interests, and prepares and coordinates the students’ internship applications to these organizations.
 Additionally, the program provides students with visa and immunization support, housing advice, and pre-departure resources and orientations.

-There is funding for 3 – 4 PPS students at $4,000 each!
+There is limited funding for PPS students!
 Please see the funding page for more information.

 Program Location – Bangalore, India